taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 ### Hands On: Redux Standalone with advanced Actions

-Let's dip again into the Redux Playground with the acquired knowledge about actions.
-You can take again the [JS Bin project that you have done in the last chapter](https://jsbin.com/kopohur/28/edit?html,js,console).
+Let's dip into the Redux Playground again with the acquired knowledge about actions.
+You can take the [JS Bin project that you have done in the last chapter](https://jsbin.com/kopohur/28/edit?html,js,console) again.
 The project will be used to show the advanced actions.
 You can try it on your own.
-Otherwise the following part will guide you through the refactorings.
+Otherwise, the following part will guide you through the refactorings.

 The minimum action payload is a quick refactoring.
 You can omit the `completed` in the action and add it to the reducer functionality.